pastas/pastastore/readme.md

 [Pastas](https://pastas.readthedocs.io/en/latest/) timeseries and models in a database.

-The implementation is similar to pastas.Project, but instead of holding all the data in memory, all data is stored in a database or on disk instead.
-This gives the user a simple way to manage Pastas projects, and allows the user to pick up where they left off, without having to load everything into memory.
+The implementation is similar to pastas.Project, but in addition to managing timeseries and models in-memory, it allows storage of data in a database or on disk.
+Storing timeseries and models in a database gives the user a simple way to manage Pastas projects with the added bonus of allowing the user to pick upwhere they left off, without having to (re)load everything into memory.

-The connection to the database/disk is managed by a connector object.
+The connection to database/disk/memory is managed by a connector object.
-Currently, two connectors are included.
-Both implementations are designed to have fast read/write operations, while also compressing the stored data.
+Currently, three connectors are included.
+The first implementation is an in-memory connector.
+The other two store data in a database.
+Both of these implementations are designed to have fast read/write operations, while also compressing the stored data.

+  - In-memory: uses dictionaries to hold timeseries and pastas Models in-memory.
+    Does not require any additional packages to use.

   - [Arctic](<https://arctic.readthedocs.io/en/latest/>) is a timeseries/dataframe
     database that sits atop [MongoDB](<https://www.mongodb.com>).
 Arctic supports